Governor's veto helped safeguard newspapers

 Earlier this month, Gov. Larry Hogan (R) let some bills from this year’s foreshortened General Assembly session pass quietly into law without his signature.
-But he vetoed a pile of them — including one whose gubernatorial denial gives The Enterprise great relief in this time of economic stress brought on by the coronavirus pandemic.
+But he vetoed a pile of them — including one whose gubernatorial denial gives the Maryland Independent great relief in this time of economic stress brought on by the novel coronavirus pandemic.

 A number of Democrats in Annapolis, including Sen. Thomas V. Mike Miller Jr. (D-Calvert, Charles, Prince George’s), were angling for a digital advertising tax — a bad idea for media companies of all sizes dealing with the monetary hemorrhage from the coronavirus’ fallout.
 That legislation was part of a “go fund it” push to pay for the Kirwan Commission’s education reform recommendations passed by the General Assembly for which the state’s obligation would be $32 billion over the next eight years.
 Hogan vetoed both the new tax and the project to which it would contribute.